Use Strong Passwords

 Use a Password Manager

-We only need to remember one strong password—the one for the password manager itself.
+When we use a password manager, we only need to remember one strong password—the one for the password manager itself.
 (Tip: Create a memorable long “passphrase” as described above.)

 There are many password managers to choose from.
 Some are free, like the built-in password managers in your web browser, and some cost money.
-Search a trusted source for “password managers” like the Consumer Reports, which offers a selection of highly rated password managers.
+Search a trusted source for “password managers” like Consumer Reports, which offers a selection of highly rated password managers.
 Read reviews to compare options and find a reputable program for you.

-When we use a password manager, we are much more likely to use a unique, strong password on every site.
+When we use a password manager, we are much more likely to use a long, random and unique password on every site.
 And that makes it much harder for someone to steal our valuable information!

 PRO TIP Check to see whether your email accounts, banks, healthcare providers and other important accounts enforce strong password requirements.
 If they let you use a short password or a dictionary word, ask them why.
 It’s your information they’re putting at risk!